StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 ### Assumed role-based authentication

-You need to create an assumed role (for example, named `s3_role_test`) and attach the policy provided in the "[Access AWS S3](../integrations/authenticate_to_aws_resources.md#access-aws-s3)" section of this topic to it.
-This assumed role will be assumed by the IAM role associated with the EC2 instance on which your StarRocks cluster runs.
+You need to create an assumed role (for example, named `s3_assumed_role`) that is used to access you S3 bucket and then attach the policy provided in the "[Access AWS S3](../integrations/authenticate_to_aws_resources.md#access-aws-s3)" section of this topic to it.
+This assumed role will be assumed by the EC2 instance's role to access your S3 bucket.

-Also, if you choose AWS Glue as metastore, you can create another assumed role (for example, named `glue_role_test`) and attach the policy provided in the "[Access AWS Glue](../integrations/authenticate_to_aws_resources.md#access-aws-glue)" section of this topic to it.
-Otherwise, skip the step of creating an assumed role for AWS Glue and directly attach the policy to the above assumed role you have created (for example, `s3_role_test`).
+Also, if you choose AWS Glue as metastore, you can create another assumed role (for example, named `glue_assumed_role`) that is used to access your AWS Glue Data Catalog and then attach the policy provided in the "[Access AWS Glue](../integrations/authenticate_to_aws_resources.md#access-aws-glue)" section of this topic to it.
+Otherwise, skip the step of creating an assumed role for AWS Glue and directly attach the policy to the above assumed role you have created (for example, `s3_assumed_role`).

-After you finish this, you need to configure a trust relationship between the assumed role and the IAM role associated with the EC2 instance on which your StarRocks cluster runs.
+After you finish this, you need to configure a trust relationship between the assumed role and the EC2 instance's role.

 #### Configure a trust relationship

-First, edit the trust relationship as shown below to your assumed role `s3_role_test`:
+First, edit the trust relationship as shown below to your assumed role `s3_assumed_role`:

 > **NOTICE**
 >
-> Remember to replace `<cluster_EC2_iam_role_ARN>` with the ARN of the IAM role associated with the EC2 instance on which your StarRocks cluster runs.
+> Remember to replace `<cluster_EC2_iam_role_ARN>` with the ARN of the EC2 instance's role.

 ```JSON
 {